Authentic Cornish Pasty Recipe

 For the Cornish Pasties:

-• 1 pound firm, waxy potato (e.g. Yukon Gold) , peeled and diced in 1/4 inch cubes, or slice them according to personal preference (**starchy potatoes will disintegrate and turn mushy so be sure to use a firm, waxy potato that will hold its shape)
+- 1 pound firm, waxy potato (e.g. Yukon Gold) , peeled and diced in 1/4 inch cubes, or thinly sliced according to preference (**starchy potatoes will disintegrate and turn mushy so be sure to use a firm, waxy potato that will hold its shape)

-• 8 ounces rutabaga , peeled and diced in 1/4 inch cubes, or slice them according to personal preference
+- 8 ounces rutabaga , peeled and diced in 1/4 inch cubes, or thinly sliced according to preference

 Instructions